AndresMunoz223/rbi_2025/rov/README.md

 ---

 The ROS2 structure is ment to be run inside a docker container by using vscode *[dev containers](https://code.visualstudio.com/docs/devcontainers/containers)* tools.
+Take into account that the image ised for the project runs under the _64x86_ architecture, check your devices compatibility before continuing.

 To run the simulation, reopen the rov_ws folder inside a dev container and build the simulator: